 Hire a DUI Defense Attorney

 In order to present the best possible defense, especially against a breathalyzer test, it’s important to have a lawyer who is knowledgeable about Maryland state DUI laws, as well as the science and problems with breathalyzer testing.
 The experienced DUI defense attorneys at Alpert Schreyer understand the science and shortcomings of breathalyzer testing and can help defend you against erroneous test results.
-Call or go online today for a free consultation regarding your DUI case.
+Call or go online today for a free case evaluation regarding your DUI case.